-Where did you stay?
-I looked online for an inexpensive hotel in the San Marco/ Castello area because it’s very central.
-I made the booking with bookings.com.
-Our hotel was just a few minutes walk from the vaporetto (water-bus) stop.
-This is very handy when you have luggage to carry and worth checking when you make a booking.
-It was no-frills (except of the Murano glass, swirly wallpaper variety).
+On this trip I found a very central hotel.
+It was no-frills, except of the Murano glass, swirly wallpaper variety, and no lift!
 But we knew we’d be spending the minimum amount of time there and it seemed a good trade off to have the Piazza San Marco on our doorstep.
 We had a family room, clean but small with a tiny bathroom.

-The first night, when we inadvertently left the window open, we were woken by the tolling of a bell at midnight.
+On the first night we inadvertently left the window open and were woken by the tolling of a bell at midnight.
 We counted 12 boings – and then on and on until over 100.
 It was a beautiful sounding bell, but we weren’t over-thrilled when it did the same thing again at 7 am.
-I forgot to ask the whereabouts of the bell in the morning – but we were to come across it later anyway …….
+I forgot to ask the whereabouts of the bell in the morning – but we were to come across it later anyway …

 Although I visited with my teens, most of these tips apply to adults too.
 The only real difference I think is that determined adults on a cultural break will fit several museums and galleries into one day.
 We weren’t so ambitious!
 Instead we began each morning with a rough itinerary including pit-stops.
 At every break – for coffee, ice-cream etc – we revised the route according to how we all felt.
 We covered a lot of ground and everyone stayed happy.
 It’s easy to walk around Venice – and also to get lost – so take maps and apps or you might consider a walking tour to help get your bearings.

-A bonus of staying near the Piazza San Marco is that the journeys by vaporetto from the railway station take in the full length of the Grand Canal.
+A bonus of staying near the Piazza San Marco is that the journey by vaporetto from the railway station takes in the full length of the Grand Canal.